Bishal93-cloud/Mental-Health-ChatBot/README.md

 ---

 ### Frontend Questions
-Your friend can use the following questions for the frontend.
+The following questions should be used for the frontend.
 The questions are numbered to correspond with the keys in the API request body.

 1. On a scale of 1-5, how would you describe your overall mood in the last two weeks?
 (1=very low, 5=very high)
 2. Have you noticed any significant changes in your sleep patterns? (yes/no)